OHIO-ECT/ECT-Lab-Introduction/tasks/gns3-server.md

 6. Un-check "Enable local server"

-7. Enter the internal IP address of the gHost that will function as the server.
+7. Enter the internal IP address of the gHost that will function as the server and the password retrieved earlier.

 ![](./images/gns3-server-settings.png)